All-Active HA for NGINX Plus on the Google Cloud Platform

 -

-Enable the NGINX Plus live activity monitoring dashboard for the instance by copying status.html from the etc_nginx_conf.d subdirectory of the cloned repository to /etc/nginx/conf.d.
+Enable the NGINX Plus live activity monitoring dashboard for the instance.
+To do this, copy status.html from the etc_nginx_conf.d subdirectory of the cloned repository to /etc/nginx/conf.d.

 You can also run the following commands to download the configuration file directly from the GitHub repository: